sarenales/PrototypesVulnerabilities/README.md

 # PrototypesVulnerabilities
-Final Project - Research into the security and robustness of prototype-based explanation methods within XAI
+Master Final Thesis - Research into the security and robustness of prototype-based explanation methods within XAI.